-Opportunities in Natural Gas Storage
+Opportunities In Natural Gas Storage

 End users and industrial businesses are sometimes challenged by the lack of pipeline infrastructure that shuts them out of natural gas supplies in Mexico.
 This is an area for potential growth as either Mexican or foreign investors can seek out opportunities to build out this needed infrastructure.